XDM: Improving Sequential Deep Matching with Unclicked User Behaviors for Recommender System: EXPERIMENTAL SETUP

 \subsection{Implementation Details}

-We used the distributed Tensorflow\footnote{https://www.tensorflow.org/} to implement all methods mentioned in this work.
-The training/test datasets were shared among all the models as well as item and user features.
-Results of the baselines and our models on test dataset are reported according to optimal hyper-parameters tuned on validation data split from training dataset.
+We used the distributed Tensorflow\footnote{\url{https://www.tensorflow.org/guide/distributed_training}} to implement all the methods.
+Results of the baselines and our models on test datasets are reported according to optimal hyper-parameters tuned on validation data.
 We used 2 parameter severs~(PSs) and 5 GPU~(Tesla P100-pcie-16GB) workers with average 30 global steps per second to conduct training and inference.
+The embedding size $L_e=128$.
 For training, the learning rate was set to 0.1 and the sequences with similar length were selected in a mini-batch whose size is set to 256.
-AdaGrad was used as the optimizer and the gradient clipping technique was also adopted.
-Gradients were scaled to some extent when the gradient norm was greater than 5.
+Adagrad was used as the optimizer and the gradient clipping technique was also adopted.
 The next $k = 5$ clicked items after a sequence were taken as the label items in $\mathcal{C}_{u,t}$ in our experiments.
 The sampled-softmax used $j = 20,000$ random negative samples.
-All input feature representation and model parameters were initialized randomly without pre-training.
-For parameters of algorithm SRU2B, we set the margin parameter $m^*$ in the triplet loss to $5$, the trade-off parameter $\lambda$ between cross-entropy loss and triplet loss to $10$.
+All input feature representation and model parameters were initialized randomly.
+For parameters of XDM, we set the margin parameter $m^*$ in the triplet loss to $5$, the trade-off parameter $\lambda$ between cross-entropy loss and triplet loss to $10$.
 These two parameters were the best results obtained by parameter selection experiment.
-All types of behaviors were embedded to vectors with the same size $L_e=128$.
-A single layer feed-forward network with sigmoid activation function was used as the structure of the confidence network at the feature fusion process.